Rei-SwitchBot/faq/en-us/Bot.md

 2. Make sure your Bot and Hub have been added to your App and your device firmware version is up to date.

-3. Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
+3. Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Third-party Service (the Third-party Service option has been removed).
 Simply place the Meter Pro (CO2 Monitor) near the Hub, within Bluetooth range, and it will automatically connect to the Hub.
 4. Go to SwitchBot App -> your Bot -> Third-party service -> Siri shortcut -> Add shortcut -> Select the Bot -> Select an action -> Record the Phrase and save it.